clinthoward/clinthoward.github.io/_posts/2017-04-16-BlackScholesGreeks.md

 Check out [here](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) for a basic introduction and links to all the relevant source material.

-The above formulae, as well as some derivatives provide all we'll need to explore the Black Scholes framework for vanilla puts/calls as well as their sensitivies to underyling paramters (the Greeks).
+The above formulae, as well as some derivatives provide all we'll need to explore the Black Scholes framework for vanilla puts/calls as well as their sensitivies to underlying paramteers (the Greeks).

 ## Implementation of Formula